lucasbenevinuto/sales-ai-agent-langgraph/README.md

 ## Contributing

 We welcome contributions to improve this project!
-Here’s how you can help:
+Here's how you can help:
 1. Fork the repository and create a feature branch.
 2. Follow Python best practices (e.g., PEP 8).
 3. Submit a pull request with a clear description of your changes.